 Now as I’m sure I have relayed in earlier posts, I’m in the process (the laborious process) of working through every type of chronograph I can get my hands on from the what I refer to as The Golden Age (for chronographs, roughly 1940 – 1979).
-I’ve managed to service many chronographs from this period but up to this point have been limited to those which were designed and manufactured by the fine watchmakers in Switzerland.
-This is unfortunate as it is well known that Japanese watchmakers were turning out exceptional timepieces during the same period and that by 1969 they had developed their own automatic chronograph mechanism which could compete with anything coming out of Switzerland.
+I’ve managed to service many chronographs from this period but up to this point have been limited to those which were designed and manufactured by the fine watchmakers of Switzerland.
+This is unfortunate as it is well known that Japanese watchmakers were turning out exceptional timepieces during the same period and that by 1969 they had developed an automatic chronograph mechanism which could compete with anything coming out of Switzerland.

-The chronograph mechanism designed by these Japanese engineers in 1969 was the venerable Seiko 6139 movement which has become famous among collectors for powering the Seiko Speedtimer affectionately known as the “Pogue”.
+The chronograph movement designed by those engineers in 1969 was the venerable Seiko 6139 which has become famous among collectors for powering the Seiko Speedtimer affectionately known as the “Pogue”.
 This movement was designed and manufactured by the Suwa-Seikosha factory and is notable for being one of, and perhaps even the first, automatic chronograph to come to market.

-Aesthetically, the 6139 movement did not resemble the typical chronograph movements of the time.
-All chronographs provide a method for recording elapsed time, usually with small sub-dials or “sub-registers” which record the elapsed minutes and hours while the chronograph mechanism is activated.
-The 6139 had only a single sub-dial (at the six o’clock position) for recording up to 30 elapsed minutes, and there was no sub-dial for displaying the running seconds.
+Judging from the dial, a 6139 powered chronograph differed from the rest.
+All chronographs provide a method for recording elapsed time usually with small sub-dials or “sub-registers” which display the elapsed minutes and hours when the chronograph is activated.
+A 6139 powered chronograph had only a single sub-dial (at the six o’clock position) for recording up to 30 elapsed minutes and there was no sub-dial for displaying the running seconds.
 This was quite a departure from the typical 3-6 or 3-6-9 multiple sub-dial arraignment.

-In the early 1970’s the engineers at the Suwa factory developed the next generation of the 613x chronograph family- the 6138 movement.
+Beginning in the early 1970’s the watchmakers at Seiko developed the next iteration of the 613x chronograph family- the 6138 movement.
 This movement rectified the missing elapsed hours sub-dial problem by adding it at the 12 o’clock position and thus balancing out the dial.
 Seiko produced several chronographs with this movement, varying the case and dial combinations.
-The model sporting a white dial, and dark grey sub-registers which became known as the “Panda” among collectors; it is this model that I recently serviced.
+The model sporting a white dial and dark grey sub-registers, colloquially known as the “Panda” among today’s collectors; it the one that I recently serviced.

 I’m always on the lookout for vintage chronographs and have been on the hunt for a good Seiko for some time now.
-The timepieces which tickle my fancy can be described as classic, timeless, elegant, or even subdued, and because of this I usually shy away from watches produced in the 1970’s which are bold and colorful.
-Seiko produced many of these bold pieces with vibrant dials and bulky stainless steel cases, but they also produced the 6138-8021 Panda that you see here.
+The timepieces which tickle my fancy can be described as classic, timeless, or even subdued; I usually shy away from watches produced in the 1970’s which are bold and colorful.
+Seiko produced many watches with vibrant dials and bulky cases during this period but they also produced the rather simple 6138-8021 Panda pictured here.

-The piece came to me from South America with obvious problems but ticking.
+The watch came to me from South America with obvious problems but still ticking.
 I could see the dial was in poor condition and the small hand for the hour sub-register was either repainted or an aftermarket replacement.
 Also of note was the tachymeter ring which framed the dial and was rotated about forty-five degrees out of position.
 Despite these issues most of the visible bits appeared to be original.

-I deduced quickly enough that the issue with the tachymeter ring was the result of an improper crystal having been installed.
-The correct crystal was manufactured by Seiko (model 350T02ANS) and is quite deep in order to accommodate the tachymeter ring beneath it.
-Sadly, it’s no longer manufactured and New-Old Stock (NOS) replacements can be both pricey and scarce.
+Once in hand, I deduced quickly that the issue with the tachymeter ring was the result of an improper crystal installation.
+The correct crystal, manufactured by Seiko (model 350T02ANS), is quite tall in order to accommodate the tachymeter ring beneath it.
+Sadly it’s no longer being manufactured and new-old stock replacements have become scarce and can be quite pricey when found.

-The tachymeter ring is normally is held in place via a tab on the edge of the dial extending outward from the ten o’clock position.
-By forcing the ring in place with the wrong crystal the tab on the dial was bent significantly out of shape.
+The tachymeter ring is normally is held in place by a tab on the edge of the dial extending outward from the ten o’clock position.
+By forcing the ring beneath the wrong crystal the tab on the dial was bent significantly out of shape.

 An attempt had been made at some point to reverse the degradation to the paint but that only resulted in further damage to the dial.
 It’s a real shame too because the value of a vintage watch lies almost entirely in the condition of the dial and case.

-Removing the caseback gave me my first look at the movement, a Seiko 6138B which was grimy but running.
+Removing the caseback gave me my first look at the movement, a Seiko 6138B which was running but quite grimy.

 With the Oscillating Weight removed the chronograph works were only partially obscured by the bridge for the automatic winding mechanism.
 A bit of oxidation in the area of the keyless works was visible.
 This is fairly typical of old watches as the gasket in the crown will harden over time allowing moisture into the case.